alpaka-group/llama/docs/pages/views.rst

 LLAMA tries to have an array of struct like interface.
 When accessing an element of the view, the array part comes first, followed by tags from the record dimension.

-In C++, runtime values like the array domain coordinate are normal function parameters whereas compile time values such as the record dimension tags are usually given as template arguments.
+In C++, runtime values like the array dimensions coordinates are normal function parameters whereas compile time values such as the record dimension tags are usually given as template arguments.
 However, compile time information can be stored in a type, instantiated as a value and then passed to a function template deducing the type again.
 This trick allows to pass both, runtime and compile time values as function arguments.
 E.g. instead of calling :cpp:`f<MyType>()` we can call :cpp:`f(MyType{})` and let the compiler deduce the template argument of :cpp:`f`.

 This trick is used in LLAMA to specify the access to a value of a view.
-An example access with the domains defined in the :ref:`domain section <label-domains>` could look like this:
+An example access with the dimensions defined in the :ref:`dimensions section <label-dimensions>` could look like this:

 .. code-block:: C++

     view(1, 2, 3)(color{}, g{}) = 1.0;

-It is also possible to access the array domain with one compound argument like this:
+It is also possible to access the array dimensions with one compound argument like this:

 .. code-block:: C++

-    const ArrayDomain pos{1, 2, 3};
+    const ArrayDims pos{1, 2, 3};
     view(pos)(color{}, g{}) = 1.0;
     // or
     view({1, 2, 3})(color{}, g{}) = 1.0;